INDA23PlusPlus/vm/src/langserver/README.md

 go-to-defintion etc.).

 ## Options
-* `--log-level`: Set the log level.
+* `--log-level <LEVEL>`: Set the log level.
 Can be one of 'debug', 'info', 'warn', 'err'.

 ## Integration
 See the [editors](../../editor/) folder for integration with editors.